ekeilty17/Advent-of-Code/2015/README.md

 ## Structure of Code

 Each `Day_XX` has its own folder.
-Additionally, in there is `utils/` which contains some helper code used thoughout.
+Additionally, in there is `utils/` which contains some helper code used throughout.

 ### Day_XX